heyx3/Bplus.jl/docs/!why.md

 On the rare occasion you have to write something that might be called "boilerplate", you can automate the task with metaprogramming features.
 Julia has syntactical macros (think Scheme, not C), with a built-in concept of code represented as data.
 Yet another breath of fresh air for C++ developers, whose choice for metaprogramming is between text-pasting macros and inscrutable, verbose templates.

+For example, in order to upload data structures to the GPU, you must follow one of two onerous padding and alignment rules: `std140` or `std430`.
+In B+, this is completely automated by simply wrapping your struct in `@std140` or `@std430`!
+The bit pattern of your struct will then precisely match the bit pattern expected by the GPU.
+You can even query how many padding bytes were needed, helping you attempt to minimize its size.

 But it's not just about macros.
 For example, let's say I'm implementing a vector type for game math (because I *am* doing that):

 ````